-In its introduction to Hilkhot Pesach, Maimonides describes very briefly each Mitzvah and its timing, enumerating a total of eight Mitzvot (excluding Korban Pesach): 3 positive commandments and 5 prohibitions.
+In its introduction to Hilkhot Pesach, Maimonides describes very briefly each Mitzva, enumerating a total of eight Mitzvot from the Tora (excluding Korban Pesach): 3 positive commandments and 5 prohibitions.

 1. To eat Matza during the first night of Pesach (in the Diaspora, it becomes automatically mandatory for the first "two" nights)

-3. To dispose/disown of our Chametz Pesach eve, the 14th of Nissan.
+3. To dispose (=disown) of our Chametz Pesach eve, the 14th of Nissan (Friday April 6th in the morning).

 THE FIVE PROHIBITIONS